 Pumpkins (Cucurbita pepo) are annual vining plants that love hot, sunny days.
 There are over a hundred varieties, ranging from traditional orange to white, pink and almost red.
-Pumpkins may be round, flattened or pear-shaped; they range in size too, from "Small Sugar" pumpkins that average 6 to 8 inches in diameter and 5 to 8 pounds to the "Atlantic Giant" that grows to several feet across and over 1,000 pounds.
+Pumpkins may be round, flattened or pear-shaped; they range in size too, from 'Small Sugar' pumpkins that average 6 to 8 inches in diameter and 5 to 8 pounds to the 'Atlantic Giant' that grows to several feet across, potentially weighing more than 1,000 pounds.
 In general, smaller pumpkins have a shorter growing season, and the largest pumpkins take longer to mature.

 Ideal Location for Growing Pumpkins